In this article, we will look at if by regularly doing a calisthenics leg workout you can build muscle without weights.

 3. Pause momentarily, then push off with your feet, jumping high into the air and lifting your arms straight up above your head.

-4. Land on your feet lightly, being sure to keep your knees relaxed.
+4. Land on your feet lightly, ensuring your knees are relaxed.

 2. Broad Jump